South Korean national security adviser visits U.S., to meet Bolton: officials

 Chung was last in Washington shortly before the Moon-Kim summit.

+Trump has ordered the Pentagon to prepare options for reducing the number of U.S. troops in South Korea, the New York Times reported, citing several people briefed on the deliberations.

+The United States stations 28,500 troops in South Korea, a legacy of the Korean War.

-Reporting by Christine Kim and Jane Chung in SEOUL and Steve Holland in WASHINGTON; Editing by Nick Macfie
+Reporting by Christine Kim and Jane Chung in SEOUL and Steve Holland in WASHINGTON; Additional reporting by Ben Blanchard in BEIJING; Editing by Nick Macfie